usmannawaz01/OCS-Text-Processing/README.md

 # OCS-Text-Processing

-A Python toolkit for scraping, processing, and converting Old Church Slavonic (OCS) texts—particularly targeting the Cyrillomethodiana Corpus—to standard Unicode.
-This repository contains Python scripts for handling and normalizing OCS texts.
+A Python toolkit for scraping, processing, and converting Old Church Slavonic (OCS) texts particularly targeting the Cyrillomethodiana Corpus to standard Unicode.
+This repository contains Python scripts for handling and normalizing text.

 ## Requirements